-Lemon balm also encourages a more restful sleep, according to some research.
-Parents of the children in the German study reported their children slept more peacefully throughout the night with lemon balm supplementation.
+Lemon balm encourages restful sleep, especially for those who have trouble falling asleep.
+In one study, parents reported their children slept more peacefully throughout the night with lemon balm supplementation.
 It doesn’t only benefit restless children and their sleep-deprived parents.
-A placebo-controlled trial found menopausal women suffering with sleep disruptions reported much better sleep after taking a lemon balm/valerian extract compared to those taking the placebo.
+A placebo-controlled trial found that menopausal women suffering from interrupted sleep reported much better rest after taking a lemon balm and valerian extract.

 4. Boosts Alertness

 Although lemon balm calms the mind, it certainly doesn’t dull the mind.
 In the right serving, it does the exact opposite.
-An Australian study noted improved alertness in participants who took the herb.
+An Australian study reported improved alertness in participants who took the herb.
 The reported side effects, if you can call them that, included calm feelings and a positive mood.

 5. Sharpens Memory and Problem Solving

-Studies like the one above have observed improved memory and problem-solving in test subjects regardless of age after taking lemon balm.
-Young or old, those taking lemon balm show improvements in problem-solving skills and recall.
+Studies like the one above observed improved memory and problem-solving in test subjects, regardless of age, after taking lemon balm.
+Young or old, those taking lemon balm supplements displayed improvement in problem-solving skills and recall.

 6. Powerful Antioxidant

-Lemon balm is loaded with antioxidants that keep your cells safe from free radical damage.
-Studies on eugenol and rosmarinic acid show they support a healthy brain.
-Other significant antioxidants include ferulic, caffeic acids, and quercetin.
-Quercetin specifically is known as a powerful compound.
+Lemon balm is loaded with antioxidants that protect cells from free radicals.
+Studies on eugenol and rosmarinic acid show they support healthy brain aging.
+The list of powerful antioxidants includes ferulic acid, caffeic acid, and quercetin.

 7. Supports the Liver